New York opens its first legal recreational marijuana dispensary - NewsBreak

 SACRAMENTO, Calif. — A powerful storm brought drenching rain or heavy snowfall to much of California on Saturday, snarling traffic and closing highways as the state prepared to usher in a new year.
 In the high Sierra Nevada, as much as 2 feet (0.6 meters) of snow could accumulate...

+A series of storms are forecast for California that could bring flooding

+SACRAMENTO, Calif. — Landslides of rock and mud closed roadways Friday across California as heavy rains kicked off what will be a series of storms poised to usher in the new year with downpours and potential flooding across much of the state and multiple feet of snow in the Sierra Nevada.

-For three big Alabama newspapers, the presses are grinding to a halt
+For 3 big Alabama newspapers, the presses are grinding to a halt

 BIRMINGHAM, Ala. — It's gotten harder to find a sidewalk newspaper box to buy a copy of The Birmingham News, but you can find the latest edition at the public library downtown.
 Sherrel Wheeler Stewart pulls a food stain-splattered copy hanging from a spindle.
 "A lot of people read...